So you’ve found yourself perusing the jacket section, gearing up with the hardware for a cold-weather adventure to embark upon.

-To start the search informed, there are two types of jackets that will keep you warm and cozy when the conditions are leaning into the opposite of those feelings: down and synthetic.
+To start the search informed about the lightweight down jacket, there are two types of jackets that will keep you warm, dry, and cozy when the conditions are leaning into the opposite of those feelings: down and synthetic.

-“What is down, and why would it be chosen over a synthetic counterpart?”
+First, let’s answer the question, “What is down, and why would it be chosen over a synthetic or polyester counterpart?”

-Contrary to popular belief, down is not the actual feathers of waterfowl, but the fluffy mid layer that maintains the warmth by creating thousands of little air pockets that are heated up by the body of the person (or bird) wearing the plumage.
-It’s not the down itself keeping the body warm, it’s the down that’s keeping the warmth within the layer that your body has spread it’s heat to.
+Contrary to popular belief, a down is not the actual feathers of waterfowl, but the fluffy mid-layer that maintains the warmth by creating thousands of little air pockets that are heated up by the body of the person (or bird) wearing the plumage not letting you feel the cold air when you wear it.

-On the flip side, this is why it’s actually not in best heating practice to squeeze two people into one sleeping bag for more warmth, as this extended the fabric to capacity and loses the magic space between and just releases all heat through the thin layer of squished down.)
+On the flip side, this is why it’s actually not in best heating practice to squeeze two people into one sleeping bag for more warmth, as this extended the fabric to capacity and loses the magic space between, and just releases all heat through the thin layer of squished down.)

 Down garments are constructed through insulated filling from either duck, goose, or a combination of the two.
 Goose down is regarded as premium in terms of weight and heat retention, but duck or a combination can easily be found as well for a lighter price tag.